A Comprehensive Review of the Video-to-Text Problem: Datasets for Video-to-Text

 \subsubsection{Montreal Video Annotation Dataset (M-VAD)}

 \citet{Torabi2015UsingResearch}, researchers of the Mila group of the University of Montreal, proposed this dataset to address the movie description task.
 M-VAD is a large-scale dataset based on Descriptive Video Service\footnote{Descriptive Video Service (DVS) is a major specialized in audio description, which aims to describe the visual content in form of narration.
 These narrations are commonly placed during natural pauses in the original audio of the video, and sometimes during dialogues} (DVS).
 The authors eliminated the sentences obtained from the first narrated three minutes and the four final minutes of the film because the DVS's narrator at that moment could read, for example, the credits of the film.
 With 46,523 video clips in total, M-VAD consists of 84.6 hours of videos from 92 Hollywood films.
-Each video clip was annotated automatically with a single description.
-The standard split consists of 36,921 training samples, 4,717 validation samples, and 4,951 test samples.
-Also, Table \ref{tab:dataset-vocab} details the vocabulary composition.
+Each video clip was annotated automatically with a single narrative, using the vocabulary detailed in Table~\ref{tab:dataset-vocab}.
+The usual split consists of 36,921 train clips, 4,717 validation clips, and 4,951 test clips.